blu/hello-mir-gles2/README.md

 This primer aims to:

-* Do GLES2 via EGL on Ubuntu Mir in the most minimalistic way possible - no QtMir or any other toolkits.
+* Do GLES2 via EGL on Ubuntu Mir in the most minimalistic way possible - no QtMir or any other UI frameworks.
 * Explore the possibilities for self-hosted GLES2 development on Ubuntu Touch

 ##How to build on Ubuntu Touch